encode/django-rest-framework/docs/api-guide/pagination.md

 To set these attributes you should override the `PageNumberPagination` class, and then enable your custom pagination class as above.

 * `django_paginator_class` - The Django Paginator class to use.
-Default is `django.core.paginator.Paginator`, which should be fine for most usecases.
+Default is `django.core.paginator.Paginator`, which should be fine for most use cases.
 * `page_size` - A numeric value indicating the page size.
 If set, this overrides the `PAGE_SIZE` setting.
 Defaults to the same value as the `PAGE_SIZE` settings key.
 * `page_query_param` - A string value indicating the name of the query parameter to use for the pagination control.
 * `page_size_query_param` - If set, this is a string value indicating the name of a query parameter that allows the client to set the page size on a per-request basis.
 Defaults to `None`, indicating that the client may not control the requested page size.